Staff Hiring Process

 Search Committee members must sign the Confidentiality Statement.

 Search Committee members must complete staff certification to serve on a staff search committee.
-Human Resources and Institutional Equity and Inclusion have developed training and the following process;
+Human Resources and Institutional Equity have developed training and the following process;

 Part 1: An on-campus Recruiting and Hiring Workshop.
 This workshop is regularly offered.
 See schedule: Human Resources Training and Event Services.